This article will help clear the following informational diagnostic generating for a passthrough partnership:

 The diagnostic mentions to enter the gain on Input Return ⮕ Income ⮕ Passthrough K-1's ⮕ Partnership Info., under the Basis Tab ⮕ Basis Limitation section in Other current year increases to basis.
 However, by selecting the box mentioned in Step 10, Include in at-risk/basis limitation, this action doesn't need to be completed.

 Completing the above steps will include the gain on the Schedule D and the basis limitation schedule.
 This will also resolve the diagnostic mentioned above.

 If you prefer to enter the gain manually:

-If you'd prefer to enter the gain manually, don't select the box in Step 10, Include in at-risk/basis limitation, and instead enter the amount of excess on Screen 20.1, Partnership Information, under the Basis Limitation section in Other current year increases to basis.
+If you'd prefer to enter the gain manually, don't select Include in at-risk/basis limitation checkbox, and instead enter the amount of excess on Input Return ⮕ Income ⮕ Passthrough K-1's ⮕ Partnership Info., under the Basis Tab ⮕ Basis Limitation section in Other current year increases to basis.